 D) A is false, but R is true

-22. Assertion (A): Log-normal distribution always has a longer right tail than left tail.
+22. Assertion (A): A log-normal distribution always has a longer right tail than left tail.

 Reason (R): The logarithm of a log-normally distributed variable follows a normal distribution.